The FDA has approved Ajovy, the second migraine prevention drug to hit the market this year. There are, however, concerns about cost.

 It dilates blood vessels and is also important in regulating blood pressure and wound healing.

-Blocking CGRP long term might interfere with these important processes, something that still isn’t known about this new class of drugs.
+Blocking CGRP might interfere with these important processes, something that still isn’t known about this new class of drugs.

 With any drug that has only been studied a short time with carefully chosen patients, there is a need to be cautious.

-For example, experts recommend that women using this class of drugs not get pregnant until the substance is cleared from their body, a process that can take several weeks.
+For example, experts recommend that women using this class of drugs until the substance is cleared from their body, a process that can take several weeks.

 While the yearly cost of taking Ajovy is about $7,000 per year, this will typically be covered if you’re insured by any state or federally funded insurance programs.